Skip to content

 Another Patagonia-Approved Wool Producer Exposed—Help Sheep Now

 In April 2017, PETA observers visited a massive sheep-shearing operation near Jericho, Utah, where thousands of sheep from Red Pine Land & Livestock, LLC, which was listed on Patagonia’s website as an approved supplier until the day it saw PETA’s exposé, are sheared each year.
 They found that Patagonia’s own standards were being violated.
-See for yourself, learn more, and then take action to help sheep now.
+See for yourself, learn more about what’s wrong with wearing wool, and then take action to help sheep now.

 Pregnant Sheep Whipped, Left With Bloody Wounds